GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/01-Core-Concepts-Section-Introduction.md

 **https://kubernetes.io/docs/reference/kubectl/conventions/**

+#### Get All Controlplane Resources
+- Inspect the environment for all controlplane components: get all pods in kube-system `kubectl get pods -n kube-system`

 #### Easy Create Resource / Generate YAML

 - Create an NGINX Pod and expose it on container port 8080